 The large number of SROs, TRFs, BDs, and ATSs that currently produce proprietary data or are currently capable of producing it provides further pricing discipline for proprietary data products.
-Each SRO, TRF, ATS, and BD is currently permitted to produce proprietary data products, and many currently do so or have announced plans to do so, including NASDAQ, New York Stock Exchange LLC, NYSE MKT LLC, NYSE Arca, and BATS Exchange ("BATS")/Direct Edge.
+Each SRO, TRF, ATS, and BD is currently permitted to produce proprietary data products, and many currently do or have announced plans to do so, including NASDAQ, NYSE, NYSE MKT, NYSE Arca, and BATS/Direct Edge.

 Any ATS or BD can combine with any other ATS, BD, or multiple ATSs or BDs to produce joint proprietary data products.
 Additionally, order routers and market data vendors can facilitate single or multiple BDs' production of proprietary data products.

 The potential sources of proprietary products are virtually limitless.
 Notably, the potential sources of data include the BDs that submit trade reports to TRFs and that have the ability to consolidate and distribute their data without the involvement of FINRA or an exchange-operated TRF.